-Enrollment is limited to 48 campers, so register early.
+Enrollment is limited to 54 campers, so register early.

-Registrations accepted online until noon 6/3/19, if not sold out.
 We do NOT accept walk up registrations at event check-in.

 All registrant accounts must be paid in full three weeks (21 days) prior to the start of the event.
 Registrants with outstanding balances after payment is due in full are subject to being removed from the event roster without refund.
 Please contact Continuing Education Services at firstname.lastname@example.org prior to this deadline if extenuating circumstances prevent you from completing a payment.

 In the event of a cancellation, Continuing Education Services should be notified no later than 21 days before the start date of the event session in order to receive a refund, less the $100 non-refundable deposit.
-Cancellation requests received less than 21 days from the start of the event will receive a refund minus a 50% late cancellation fee of event cost.
+Cancellation requests received less than 21 days from the start of the event will receive a refund minus $200 late cancellation fee of event cost.
 Cancellations due to medical reasons will receive a full refund, less the $100 non-refundable deposit, if the cancellation is requested and medical documentation is provided prior to the start of the event.
 Valid medical cancellations must include a signed letter from a licensed physician to qualify.
 NO REFUNDS will be given for withdrawal due to early departures, disciplinary reasons or no show after the event has started.

 All cancellation requests must be submitted to email@example.com; provide registrant's name, event title and medical documentation, if applicable.
 Refunds will be returned to name and address of payer.

 We reserve the right to cancel any event due to low enrollment; in such a case, all fees paid will be refunded or the registrant can choose to apply fees to a different summer event.